Narrow-gauge railways in North America: Haiti

 There were at least four separate isolated lines.

-The story of the demise of one Haitian railroad is that it was sold and physically picked up, and shipped to Asia during the Papa Doc period (approx. 1957–1971).
+It is said that one Haitian railroad was sold; the track was physically picked up and shipped to Asia during the Papa Doc period (approx. 1957–1971).
 Other gauges may have been used on the plantation tracks in the north and north-east of Haiti.
 The CIA fact book suggests that in the 1990s there were only 40 km of abandoned track left(?).